plone/plone.app.event/docs/index.rst

     It was developed with these goals in mind:

     - Encapsulation and independence: All event related code should reside in a single package.
-Relevant, re-usable functionality is split to separate packages.
+Relevant, reusable functionality is split to separate packages.
 Plone's dependencies on calendar related code should be reduced to a minimum. plone.app.event should be able to be deinstalled from Plone.

     - Dexterity and Archetypes support: plone.app.event should provide Dexterity behaviors, which can be used in Dexterity types and an ATEvent content type (factored out from ATContentTypes).
 For a Dexterity event type, use plone.app.contenttypes 1.1 or newer.